Mayo Clinic's approach

 Your Mayo Clinic care team

-During and after your breast cancer treatment, you'll be cared for by a team of experts who work together to personalized your therapy and address your concerns, providing hope and trust through your cancer journey.
+During and after your breast cancer treatment, you'll be cared for by a team of experts who work together to personalize your therapy and address your concerns, providing hope and trust through your cancer journey.
 Services are usually coordinated by a breast cancer specialist in the Breast Clinic who meets with you to understand your concerns and schedules appointments with specialists.

 Your care team might include: